 - House of Mouse: In the short "Locksmiths", Mickey, Donald and Goofy are locked in their office and try to find their door key.
 Goofy takes out his keychain, which becomes an excuse for a series of "key" puns.
 Eventually, Goofy takes out the spare key hidden on the roof of his mouth.

-- Rocky and Bullwinkle: In the second episode of the "Jet Fuel Formula" arc, Natasha tries to off Bullwinkle by giving him a Time Bomb wrapped in a passage.
+- Rocky and Bullwinkle: In the second episode of the "Jet Fuel Formula" arc, Natasha tries to off Bullwinkle by giving him a Time Bomb wrapped in a package.
 However, the door out of the room is locked, and Natasha panics while Bullwinlkle tries to find the right key.
 With seconds until the explosion, Natasha takes the package and throws it out the window (and down onto an unsuspecting Boris).

 Rocky: Hey, that one belongs to Frostbite Falls Fire Department.